-More than a quarter of a century after he was first introduced to an ill-prepared world by BBC Radio 4 news spoof On The Hour, it might have been forgotten that Alan Partridge began his career as a sports reporter.
+More than a quarter of a century since he was first introduced to an ill-prepared world by BBC Radio 4 news spoof On The Hour, it might have been forgotten that Alan Partridge began his career as a sports reporter.

 From those humble beginnings, Alan has developed into one of the best-loved and most enduringly funny comedy characters in British television history.
 Among his many credits are a chat show, two series of I'm Alan Partridge, and 2013's big screen debut Alan Partridge: Alpha Papa.

 Over the years, Alan has expanded far beyond the original sports reporter persona.
-This shouldn't be too surprising, given that his basic understanding of the topics he covered seemed to be badly lacking.
+This shouldn't be too surpassing, given that his basic understanding of the topics he covered seemed to be badly lacking.
 His post-radio interest in sport is largely summed up by this exchange:

 But there is one exception.
 Through it all – the rise to and spectacular fall from stardom, the divorce, Sonja, watching his book being pulped, wowing the employees of Dante's Fire after losing a pint of blood – Alan has retained a single sporting passion.